CFGC currently has 3 grant opportunities for public school districts and/or teachers in public schools:

 Preference will be given to projects which are not necessarily covered by the school budget, or would otherwise be supported by out-of pocket expenses by the teacher(s).
 Grant awards will range from $250 – $500 per request.

-Applications will be accepted year-round on a first-come basis, but should be received by the 15th day of February, April, June, August, October or December for Grantmaking Committee review that month and Board approval the following month.
-Awards will be announced at the end of the month in January, March, May, July, September, and November after receipt of the application.
+Applications will be accepted year-round on a first-come basis, but should be received by the 1st day of February, April, June, August, or October for Grantmaking Committee review that month and Board approval the following month.
+Awards will be announced at the end of the month in March, May, July, September, and November after receipt of the application.

 The Community Foundation of Greene County is approved as an Educational Improvement Tax Credit (EITC) Educational Improvement Organization (EIO).
 EITC EIO contributions support grants for innovative, advanced curriculum projects that benefit students in public schools.